SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sentinelone_cloudfunnel2.0.md

 !!! warning
     This format is still in beta, please use it wisely.

+!!! note
-> No additional installation or configuration on the agents is needed.
+    No additional installation or configuration on the agents is needed.

 Please find bellow a short list of activities that are available for security supervision thanks to SentinelOne Deep Visibility logs: